 Published in the fields of endoscopic technology and feeding tube complications, Dr. Taitelbaum is a frequent lecturer on these and other topics.
 Dr. Taitelbaum is trained in pill camera technology, interventional endoscopy and colonoscopy.
 She is fluent in English and French.

-Dr. Taitelbaum is currently on staff at MetroWest Medical Center, Marlborough Hospital and Charles River Endoscopy.
+Dr. Taitelbaum is currently on staff at MetroWest Medical Center, Marlborough Hospital, Boston Endoscopy Center and Charles River Endoscopy.